tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/basic-networking.md

 Nó giống như một ổ cắm điện: bạn cắm 1 phích vào, nó chia ra 5, 8 cổng y hệt nhau, chứ nó không quản lý dòng điện.

+---

+The modem's core function is **Translation (Modulate/Demodulate)**.
+It translates the signal from the ISP's external medium (like analog radio frequency over coaxial cable, or light over fiber) into the common digital language used in your home (Ethernet).

+A modem does not perform network-layer routing.
+Modem serve at layer 1 & 2 of the stack.

 ## Delay

 To get a hands-on feel for end-to-end delay in a computer network, we can make use of the `Traceroute` program.